espressif/esp_secure_cert_mgr/docs/esp_secure_cert_tools/siganture_verification.md

 # ESP Secure Certificate Signature Verification

-This document explains the signature verification functionality in the ESP Secure Certificate component, including secure boot integration, signature block format, and how to configure and test signature verification.
+This document explains the signature verification functionality in the ESP Secure Certificate component, including secure verification integration, signature block format, and how to configure and test signature verification.

 ## 1. Adding signature block in esp_secure_cert partition